kimoppalfens/kimoppalfens.github.io/_posts/2017-03-24-Setting up an SCCM Labo using Powershell Direct - Part 1.md

 ```
 The first part is the "configuration Part".

-I created a bunch of Powershell variables that will be used later on throught the script for the configuration of the Virtual machine itself and the configuration of the OS.
+I created a bunch of PowerShell variables that will be used later on through the script for the configuration of the Virtual machine itself and the configuration of the OS.

 Modifying these variables has a direct effect on the machine that it will create.

-Most are self-explaining I think.
+Most are self-explanatory I think.

 $SwitchExternal & $SwitchPrivate contain the "names" of the two virtual switches created on the Hyper-V host. (see Lab Layout)